Keep Your Eyes on This Stock: L3Harris Technologies (LHX)

 PERFORMANCE WATCH:

-L3Harris Technologies (LHX) performed of 6.01% in year to date period and weekly performance of -8.29%.
-The stock has been moved at 0.42% over the last six months and 28.00% throughout last twelve months.
-The stock has performed -5.93% around last thirty days, and changed 5.38% over the last three months.
+L3Harris Technologies (LHX) has year to date performance of 0.41% and weekly performance of -5.28%.
+The stock has been moved at -6.02% over the last six months and 21.64% throughout last twelve months.
+The stock has performed -10.23% around last thirty days, and changed -1.20% over the last three months.

 TECHNICAL OBSERVATION: